OfficeDev/VBA-content/VBA/Excel-VBA/articles/textframe-characters-method-excel.md

 # TextFrame.Characters Method (Excel)

-Returns a **[Characters](characters-object-excel.md)** object that represents a range of characters within a shape?s text frame.
+Returns a **[Characters](characters-object-excel.md)** object that represents a range of characters within a shape's text frame.
 You can use the **Characters** object to add and format characters within the text frame.

 ## Syntax